prolland006/ionic2-geoloc/readme.md

 ﻿# Ionic2-geoloc
 ## Summary
 Find the GPS position where you are and put every 2 seconds a marker on google map.
 Everything is logged.
-The position is sent to log-webservice on Heroku.
+The position is sent to log-webservice(see my sources on github) on Heroku.

 ## Setup
 - npm i